GeoPyTool/GeoPyTool/docs/4 Demonstration.md

 6. `Style`: control the line shape
 7. `Alpha`: control the transparency of both drawn line and plotted point

+Besides these seven items, the **other columns in your data MUST ALL be number values!**

 #### `Label` can be set to any character，word or phrase.

 #### `Color` can only be chosen from following words: 'blue','green','red','cyan','magenta','yellow','black','white'.